metal3-io/metal3-docs/design/metadata-handling.md

 To create a Metal3Data object, the Metal3DataTemplate controller will select an index for that Metal3Machine.
-The selection happens by selecting the lowest available index.
-The controller will list all existing Metal3Data object linked to this Metal3DataTemplate and create a list of unavailable indexes.
+The selection happens by selecting the lowest available index that is not in the `indexes` field of the status.
+If the `indexes` field is empty, the controller will list all existing Metal3Data object linked to this Metal3DataTemplate and recreate the unavailable indexes.
 It will fill it by extracting the index from the Metal3Data names.
 The indexes always start from 0 and increment by 1.
 The lowest available index is to be used next.

 Once the next lowest available index is found, it will create the Metal3Data object.
 The name would be a concatenation of the Metal3DataTemplate name and